wguo91/geolocation/README.md

 ### Delivery Instructions ###

-1. You must provide his BitBucket username.
+1. You must provide your BitBucket username.
 A free BitBucket account can be created at http://bitbucket.org
 1. The recruiter will give you read permission to a repository named **ui-challenge**, at https://bitbucket.org/ac-recruitment/ui-challenge
 1. You must fork this repository into a private repository on your own account and push your code in there.
 1. Once finished, you must give the user **ac-recruitment** read permission on your repository so that you can be evaluated.
-Then, please contact back your recruiter and he will get an engineer to evaluate your test.
+Then, please contact your recruiter to schedule your evaluation.
 1. After you are evaluated, the recruiter will remove your read permission from the original repository.
-1. Its very important that these steps are followed accordingly, as your git and overall version control skill will also be evaluated.
+1. Its very important that these steps are followed accordingly, as your git and overall version control skills will also be evaluated.

 ### Format ###